minio/docs/source/includes/k8s/deploy-operator.rst

 For Kubernetes 1.25.0 and later, MinIO supports deploying in environments with the :kube-docs:`Pod Security admission (PSA) <concepts/security/pod-security-admission>` ``restricted`` policy enabled.

-``kubectl`` Configuration
+Kustomize and ``kubectl``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+`Kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization>`__ is a YAML-based templating tool that allows you to define Kubernetes resources in a declarative and repeatable fashion.
+Kustomize is included with the :kube-docs:`kubectl <reference/kubectl>` command line tool.

-This procedure assumes that your local host machine has both the correct version of ``kubectl`` for your Kubernetes cluster *and* the necessary access to that cluster to create new resources.
+This procedure assumes that your local host machine has both the matching version of ``kubectl`` for your Kubernetes cluster *and* the necessary access to that cluster to create new resources.

+The `default MinIO Operator Kustomize template <https://github.com/minio/operator/blob/master/kustomization.yaml>`__ provides a starting point for customizing configurations for your local environment.
+You can modify the default Kustomization file or apply your own `patches <https://datatracker.ietf.org/doc/html/rfc6902>`__ to customize the Operator deployment for your Kubernetes cluster.

 .. _minio-k8s-deploy-operator-tls: